-No matter your age, quitting smoking improves your health.
-If you quit smoking, you are likely to add years to your life, breathe more easily, have more energy, and save money.
+It doesn’t matter how old you are or how long you’ve been smoking, quitting smoking at any time improves your health.
+When you quit, you are likely to add years to your life, breathe more easily, have more energy, and save money.
 You will also:

 - Lower your risk of cancer, heart attack, stroke, and lung disease

 - Improve your sense of taste and smell

 - Set a healthy example for your children and grandchildren

 Smoking shortens your life.
 It causes about 1 of every 5 deaths in the United States each year.
 Smoking makes millions of Americans sick by causing: